| King Ranch was founded

 and squatting becomes clear as community after community—new towns and counties

 were given Anglo names, names that had little to do with the region.
-Jim Hogg County was named after James Stephen Hogg,
+Jim Hogg County Duval

 Texas remained an enigma to Tejanos and